Flint–Worcester tornado outbreak sequence: June 9 event

-Flushing–Northern Flint–Beecher–Columbiaville, Michigan
+Flint–Beecher, Michigan

-This catastrophic, violent, multi-vortex F5 tornado was one of the deadliest tornadoes ever recorded in the United States, devastating the Flint, Michigan suburb of Beecher.
-The tornado first touched down at about 8:30 p.m. on June 8 north of Flushing, Michigan.
+This catastrophic, large and violent, multi-vortex F5 tornado was one of the deadliest tornadoes ever recorded in the United States, devastating the Flint, Michigan suburb of Beecher.
+The tornado first formed at about 8:30 p.m. on June 8 north of Flushing, Michigan.
 The tornado than moved eastward along Coldwater Road, moving directly through Beecher, Michigan with little to no warning, obliterating almost every structure in its path.
 Multiple deaths were reported in 20 families, and it was reported that papers from Flint were deposited in Sarnia, Ontario, Canada, some 60 mi east of Flint.
 Large sections of neighborhoods were completely swept away, with only foundations left.
 Trees were debarked and vehicles were thrown and mangled and the Beecher High School was heavily damaged.
 Many patrons at the North Flint Drive-in theater evacuated the drive-in in their vehicles.
 Some got into vehicle crashes in the ensuing panic to flee while others inadvertently drove into the path of the tornado after leaving the theater.
 The theater itself received only minor damage.
 The tornado then moved east-northeastward, causing additional damaged before dissipating near Columbiaville.
 One hundred and sixteen were killed, making it the tenth deadliest tornado in U.S. history.
 The death toll was surpassed by the 2011 Joplin tornado.
-It is also one of only two F5 tornadoes ever to hit in Michigan.
+It is also one of only two F5 tornadoes ever to occur in Michigan.
 Another F5 tornado would hit in Hudsonville on April 3, 1956.